onaio/community-health-task-investigator/README.md

 Organizations wanting to monitor or improve lives in places with limited infrastructure face the challenge of managing teams of field workers.
 Examples include research teams monitoring pre- and post-natal health in developing countries, international orgs running malaria control programs, or NGOs administering vaccines to remote regions.
 Teams of *field workers* are assigned and complete tasks for the organization directed by *field managers*, and the overall success of this *field team* can determine the success of a project.

-Managing a field team in a developing country well, and identifying problems as early as possible, is challenging.
+Managing a field team well, and identifying problems as early as possible, is challenging.
 Often workers do many different kinds of tasks and there are few established baselines for performance.
 Our experiment here is to see if a data-driven approach can help - instead of starting from external performance targets, can we validate the performance of workers against other workers doing similar tasks and prioritize valuable field manager time?

 ## Toolset

 ### Worker Task-Time Abnormality

-To compare a worker's performance at a task to the overall population of workers, a minimal starting point is to compare the completion times of tasks the worker was assigned to the overall distribution of completion times from some historical or hopefully-representative data set.
+To compare a worker's performance at a task to the overall population of workers, a minimal starting point is to compare the completion times of tasks the worker was assigned against the overall distribution of completion times from some historical or hopefully-representative data set.
 Nearly all systems record this information and it is easy to compare.

 The output for a field manager, based on this input, is a listing of workers ranked by overall abnormality across all their tasks of different types (with accompanying task-time graphs, visualizations, etc.).
 This allows the field manager to spend their time identifying problems and learning from high-performers and spend less time with workers who are "unsurprising" in their productivity.